Cherreads

 The corridors, a crescendo of voices.

 They wandered without much of a plan.
-The many races slowly filling up the corridors, the same ones that widened into more paths, the signage hanging from the ceiling changing with each turn—colors shifting for every step.
+More and more races filled the corridors, the paths widening and branching, the signs hanging from the ceiling changing with each turn, colors shifting with every step.

-They paused here and there, leaning over railings, peering down into open spaces that dropped farther than expected.
-The busiest areas buzzed loud and alive, bustling activity packed together like a hive.
+They paused here and there, leaning over railings and peering down into open spaces that dropped farther than expected.
+The busiest areas buzzed, loud and alive, activity packed together like a hive.

-In between, a few corridors were blocked off, 'stores' closed off for the time being, all across the many decks.
-Construction could be observed here and there.
+In between, a few corridors were blocked off, stores shuttered for the time being across the many decks.
+Construction showed itself here and there.

 "Oohho~ that looks really good."

 Ikade bounced toward a food stall planted right in the middle of a widened corridor.
-Multiply the scene by a dozen more—stalls splitting the walkway down the middle, smoke and steam curling upward in laziness.
+Multiply that scene by a dozen more—stalls splitting the walkway down the middle, smoke and steam curling upward in lazy spirals.

 The sizzle of food filled their ears, the chatter ricocheting off the walls.